volterraedge/terraform-provider-volterra/docs/resources/volterra_nat_policy.md

 ###### One of the arguments from this list "dynamic, virtual_cidr" can be set

-`dynamic` - (Optional) Source NAT by using SNAT Pool or Cloud Elastic IP Object.
+`dynamic` - (Optional) Note that for a 3-node cluster the IPv4 prefix list should provide a minimum of 3 addresses to ensure each node gets an IP address from the pool..
 See [Source Nat Choice Dynamic ](#source-nat-choice-dynamic) below for details.

-`virtual_cidr` - (Optional) Virtual Subnet NAT is static NAT that gets applied bidirectionally by using both Source & Destination NAT (`String`).
+`virtual_cidr` - (Optional) The range of the real CIDR and virtual CIDRs should be the same (e.g. if the real CIDR has the CIDR 10.10.10.0/24, the virtual CIDR has 100.100.100.0/24. (`String`).

 ### Rules Criteria